Skip to main content

 Look, I know how the world works.
 I know who wins, who loses, and why.

 All of which is to say you're not really reading a post about women's soccer.
 You're reading a post about capitalism.
-You're reading about how billionaires have the power support communities, ignore communities, and abandon communities on a whim.
-You're reading about how cities can be pitted against one another in a system that is unfair by design.
-You're reading a post about monopolies; about the end result of manufactured scarcity and exorbitant franchise fees that are in place to drive up costs and keep money and power in the hands of the few.
+You're reading about how billionaires have the power to support communities, ignore communities, and abandon communities on a whim.
+You're reading about how cities can be pitted against one another in a system that is opaque and unfair by design.
+You're reading a post about monopolies; about the end result of manufactured scarcity and exorbitant franchise fees that are in place to drive up costs and keep money and power in the hands of a few.
 And like professional soccer, most of us are just spectators.

 Comments